NordicESMhub/GEO4962/_episodes/01-introduction.md

 Documentation on norStore facility can be found [here](https://www.sigma2.no/node/8).

 Please note that these machines are not accessible outside the UIO networks.
 If you wish to login on abel or NIRD outside the UIO network, use [X2Go Client](http://www.mn.uio.no/geo/english/services/it/help/using-linux/x2go.html).
-The source code we will be using is stored in /projects/NS1000K/GEO4962/cesm1_2_2/models/atm/cam:`
+The source code we will be using is stored (on NIRD) in /projects/NS1000K/GEO4962/cesm1_2_2/models/atm/cam:

 <pre>cd /projects/NS1000K/GEO4962/cesm1_2_2/models/atm/cam
 ls